-- 1. "Economic Development" by Michael P. Todaro and Stephen C. Smith, Twelfth Edition. - 2.
+- 1. "Economic Development" by Michael P. Todaro and Stephen C. Smith, Twelfth Edition.
+The eleventh edition is a good substitute. - 2.
 "Poor Economics: A Radical Rethinking of The Way to Fight Global Poverty" by Abhijit V. Banerjee and Esther Duflo.